NERV-DAO/documentation/NERV by-laws.md

 Red team
 </p>

-In opposition to the practices and solutions put forward by the yellow and blue teams, the red team is assigned the mission of developing, detecting and exposing vulnerabilites in the software developed by the yellow team.
-Red team attempts to attack the software.
+In opposition to the practices and solutions put forward by blue teams.
+The red team is assigned the mission of developing, detecting and exposing vulnerabilites in the software developed by the yellow team.
+Red team attempts to break the code.

 <p align="center">
 <b>( article 5-f )</b><br>